-Health Champions is an initiative aimed at acknowledging and activating the immense assets of our community that can, and do, enable and promote good health and wellbeing across Wyndham.
+In 2015-2016 the Health Champions was created aimed at acknowledging and activating the immense assets of our community that can, and do, enable and promote good health and wellbeing across Wyndham.

-Health Champions is a partnership between Wyndham City and IPC Health and funded by the Victorian Government.
+Health Champions was a partnership between Wyndham City and IPC Health and funded by the Victorian Government.

-Health Champions aims to recognise community members for their existing commitment to improving health and wellbeing in Wyndham, and share their stories to encourage and inspire others.
-Health Champions also aims to support community members who are inspired to help improve the health and wellbeing of their community, friends and family but need support, training and resources to turn their dreams into a reality.
+Health Champions aimed to recognise community members for their existing commitment to improving health and wellbeing in Wyndham, and share their stories to encourage and inspire others.
+Health Champions also aimed to support community members who are inspired to help improve the health and wellbeing of their community, friends and family but need support, training and resources to turn their dreams into a reality.

 We are proud to introduce just some of our local Health Champions and to share their stories.